-Below is a list of the materials in alphabetical order.
+Below is a list of the high preformance plastics in alphabetical order with material properties.

 A-PET is a material known for its robustness; but also its shock-resistance is important, as well as its good resistance to internal pressure and stress-cracking.
 Moreover, it has good gas, UV and water barrier properties.
 It can be used at temperatures between -20°C to +60°C.